guenther-brunthaler/diffprep/README.md

 The utility has no external library dependencies and only uses the standard C runtime library.

-It requires an ANSI-C 89 capable C compiler and a standard POSIX-compliant "make" utility for building.
+It is written in portable ANSI-C 89 as a single source file, and should therefore be easy to build and install.

 Keywords